WoozyMasta/archimate-ci-image/README.md

   <img src="https://raw.githubusercontent.com/WoozyMasta/archimate-ci-image/master/scheme.png" />
 </p>

-For ease of use, the docker-entrypoint.sh script is run in the container, which processes the environment variables, and the native git client is used for cloning.
+For ease of use, the entrypoint.sh script is run in the container, which processes the environment variables, and the native git client is used for cloning.